 A grounded conflict embarks when Koh Afuk, who realizes that he cannot manage the store alone as his health deteriorates, intends to bequeath the grocers to his younger son, Erwin (Ernest Prakasa).
 Yohan, thinking that he is way worthier to inherit it, is hurt and resentful.
 At the same time, Erwin is reluctant in accepting the offer for he prioritizes his multi-national career.
 The family crumbles.

-In technical department, Ernest also makes a huge leap.
-Attention to details becomes a key point in Cek Toko Sebelah.
-The production design, cinematography and the mise-en-scene are adroitly and adeptly presented with significant improvement than in Ngenest.
+In the technical department, Ernest also makes a huge leap.
+Attention to detail becomes a key point in Cek Toko Sebelah.
+The production design, cinematography, and the mise-en-scene are adroitly and adeptly presented with significant improvement than in Ngenest.
 He even pays a significant tribute to Quentin Tarantino during a gambling scene fluently.

 Greatest kudos are addressed to Chew Kin Wah and Dion Wiyoko respectively.
 Both actors lend their charms to make Cek Toko Sebelah a profound family drama.
 The former beautifully emanates the heartfelt persona of a devastated man with aspiration as his legacy.
 Meanwhile, the latter has possibly delivered his career-defining performance as a ‘prodigal son’, a brother and a husband who can fight everything but himself.
 It is an exceptional achievement when a comedy could feature such award-worthy performances.

 While Cek Toko Sebelah repeatedly emphasizes that family is a most precious treasure no money can buy; it has proven itself as a treasure as well, a rare gem for the Indonesian film industry.
 In the end, why should we check on the store next door if we have everything already?
 It is flawed, but, like a family, other aspects cover the flaws and performs better to keep the family intact